VishnuGShephertz/App42Wear-Push-Notification/README.md

 		return app42;
 	}
  ```
-  __ Parsing Push Notification message when receive on Device side__ When the Push Notification message that we sent in above step is received on Android device side we have to parse the notification message accordingly and generate Notfication UI accordingly that is explain in next step.This code is written in Utils.java file of sample project.
+  __ Parsing PushNotification message when receive on Device side__ When the PushNotification message that we sent in above step is received on Android device side we have to parse the notification message accordingly and generate Notfication UI accordingly that is explain in next step.This code is written in Utils.java file of sample project.
    ```
    static App42Push getApp42Push(String message) {
 		App42Push app42Push = null;